100 Notable alumni of

 -

 Bettina Stark-Watzinger is a German economist and politician of the Free Democratic Party (FDP) who served as Minister of Education and Research in Chancellor Olaf Scholz's cabinet from 2021 to 2024.
-She has been a member of the Bundestag from the state of Hesse since 2017.
+She was a member of the Bundestag from the state of Hesse from 2017 to 2025.

 -